Suspect arrested after random shooting kills three in California

 He wrote that his “kill rate increases tremendously on the other side” and also posted about “white devils.”
 On several occasions, he wrote updates that included the phrase “Allahu Akbar,” meaning “God is great” in Arabic.

 Muhammad has a criminal history that includes arrests on weapons, drugs and false imprisonment charges and making terrorist threats.
-He had been associated with gangs but was not a confirmed member, police say.
+He had been associated with gangs. but he was not a confirmed member, police say.

 Muhammad was charged in 2005 with possessing cocaine with intent to distribute, court records show.
 Federal prosecutors said at the time that he was also in possession of a 9mm semi-automatic handgun and two rifles after being convicted of a felony.